Our Work

 The new Institute for Louisiana Culture and History will become a statewide educational hub providing reliable, accessible Louisiana social studies resources to K–12 students and their teachers.
 Made possible by the Patrick F. Taylor Foundation, the institute will engage social studies teachers with Louisiana history topics and LEH’s online encyclopedia, 64parishes.org, for use in the classroom and responsively expand the encyclopedia to meet teachers’ ever-changing content needs.

-The institute workshops, held annually in the summer at LEH's historic building in downtown New Orleans and quarterly around the state, will bring together recognized historians, scholars, and curricula specialists to engage educators about key standards-aligned Louisiana history and culture topics found in the 64parishes.org encyclopedia.
+The institute workshops, held annually in the summer at LEH's historic building in downtown New Orleans and quarterly around the state, bring together recognized scholars and curricula specialists to engage educators about key standards-aligned Louisiana history and culture topics found in the 64parishes.org encyclopedia.

 Learn more